 While all companies can potentially be good at growing, some companies are better positioned to scale than others.
 Professional services companies, for example, will always have a problem with scaling their businesses because they need new personnel to do the work for each new client they service.

 Software companies, on the other hand, are naturals at scaling, since they are able to sell their product to more customers with very minimal added cost.
-Software-as-a-service (SaaS) companies are even more fortunate when it comes to scaling in business, because they are able to expend minimal extra cost to service long-term customers who will continue to pay month after month.
+Software-as-a-service (SaaS) companies are even more fortunate when it comes to scaling a business, because they are able to expend minimal extra cost to service long-term customers who will continue to pay month after month.

 “Scaling a SaaS company looks very different compared to businesses with non-recurring revenue streams,” writes Aaron Bird, CEO and Founder of Bizible, maker of B2B marketing automation software.